Why Do Many Dune Projects Contain a

 The dune-universe repository contains a snapshot of the latest versions of all opam packages that depend on Dune.
 Therefore, it’s a useful reference to find different approaches for constructing build rules.

 What is Jenga?¶

-jenga is a build system developed by Jane Street mainly for internal use.
-It was never usable outside of Jane Street, and hence not recommended for general use.
-It has no relationship to dune apart from dune being the successor to Jenga externally.
-Eventually, dune is expected to replace Jenga internally at Jane Street as well.
+jenga is a build system developed by Jane Street, mainly for internal use.
+It was never usable outside of Jane Street, so it’s not recommended for general use.
+It has no relationship to Dune apart from Dune being the successor to Jenga externally.
+Eventually, Dune is expected to replace Jenga internally at Jane Street as well.

 jbuildercompatibility executable works even with

 dunefiles.
 You can use it while some warnings remain and then switch over to the

 duneexecutable.
 This is the recommended way to handle the situation.